intervalplace/aon-sdk/README.md

 The executor and namespace layer for the Authorization Object Network.

-The SDK contains everything that runs *on top of* AON nodes — namespace adapters, graph evaluation, object construction, execution logic, and query helpers.
+The SDK contains everything that runs *on top of* AON nodes: namespace adapters, graph evaluation, object construction, execution logic, and query helpers.
 It has no p2p logic, no storage, and no server.
 It communicates with the network exclusively through the node HTTP API.

 ## Architecture